Did you know that a standard ultra-low temperature freezer uses as much energy per day as an average household?

 If a facility has an excess of vaccines that can be utilized elsewhere, the sample storage must then be transported again and placed in storage freezers.

 Through every step, a vaccine must stay cold so that it stays potent.
-Otherwise, a vaccine may run the risk of being less effective.
-That is why the National Institutes of Health has issued a policy regarding the use, maintenance, and repairs of ULT freezers.
+Otherwise, the vaccine may run the risk of being less effective.
+That is why the National Institutes of Health issued a policy regarding the use, maintenance, and repairs of ULT freezers several years ago.

 What are the Benefits of Ultra-Low Temp Storage?